 You can view sermons and lessons on YouTube: “Dr. T.J.
 Francis”

 My call to ministry?
-In the Summer of 2001, my wife and I surrendered to vocational ministry.
-Although some believe that a call to ministry is specific (e.g., a call to youth ministry, full-time or part-time, etc.), we committed to serving in whatever capacity the Lord opened for us.
-It eventually became clear, however, that I would serve as a pastor.
+In the Summer of 2001, my wife and I surrendered to the Lord’s call to ministry.
+Although some believe that a call is specific (e.g., a call to youth ministry, a call to full-time or part-time, etc.), we committed to serving in whatever capacity the Lord opened for us.
+It eventually became clear, however, that I was called to serve as a pastor.
 Over the past 18 years, the Lord has opened several different doors:

 2) Planting new churches;